ARMmbed/DAPLink/docs/DEVELOPERS-GUIDE.md

 * Install [Python 2, 2.7.11 or above](https://www.python.org/downloads/) .
 Add to PATH.
 * Install [Git](https://git-scm.com/downloads) .
 Add to PATH.
 * Install [Keil MDK-ARM](https://www.keil.com/download/product/), preferably version 5.
-Set environment variable "UV4" to the absolute path of the UV4 executable if you don't install to the default location.
+Set environment variable "UV4" to
+  the absolute path of the UV4 executable if you don't install to the default location.
 Note that "UV4" is what's used for both MDK versions 4 and 5.
-This step can be skipped if you plan to use mbed cli.
+This step can be skipped if you plan to use mbed cli, but you still need Arm Compiler 5, and MDK is required to debug.
 * Install virtualenv in your global Python installation eg: `pip install virtualenv`.

+**Step 1.** Initial setup.

-**Step 1.** Get the sources and create a virtual environment
+Get the sources and create a virtual environment

 ```
 $ git clone https://github.com/mbedmicro/DAPLink